 “The flight was definitely canceled,” she says.
 “I know from your column that there are rules to be followed in this scenario based on the U.S. Department of Transportation guidelines.
 My husband made a couple of calls to the airline early on and got the usual runaround.
 They say we can’t refund you, and you will get a credit.”

-Thousands — and probably hundreds of thousands — of travelers are in the same boat this summer.
+During the pandemic, thousands — and probably hundreds of thousands — of travelers have found themselves in the same boat.
 They’re furious that their refunds have taken so long.
-But they’re even madder at themselves for giving the companies so much time to process a refund during the pandemic.
+But they’re even madder at themselves for giving the companies so much time to process a refund during this unusual time.
 They want to know if they’ve been too courteous.